HimanshuV2208/DSW-App/README_FIRST.txt

 Steps to use app
-STEP 1-Install apk from the folder in your android device STEP 2-First sign up ,using mnit mail id
+STEP 1-Install app debug .apk in your android device STEP 2-First sign up ,using mnit mail id
 STEP 3-You would be asked to grant SMS access so please provide it(P.S.
 App may crash once) STEP 4-Make sure your current SIM has SMS BALANCE to send and verify OTP.